kutec/tssync/_drafts/2015-11-29-7-signs-you-should-invest-in-sass.md

 Example of Yahoo Home Page

 I am sure that all of you have visited Yahoo home page.
-It's a portal where user can change/mov
+It's a portal where user can change/move/remove any portlet on a page as per his preference.
+So let's consider <strong>weather module</strong> here.
+Weather module may require developer to manipula